tomatoXu/os-ext-testing/README.md

 3. Click the `Configure System` link

 4. Scroll down until you see "Gearman Plugin Config".
 Check the "Enable Gearman" checkbox.
+Note: If you don't see it, and this is the first time you start Jenkins, you may need restart it:

+    sudo service jenkins restart

 5. Click the "Test Connection" button and verify Jenkins connects to Gearman.